uber/cadence/docs/03_goclient/16_tracing.md

 We provide a standard way to propagate custom context across a workflow.
 The [ClientOptions](https://godoc.org/go.uber.org/cadence/internal#ClientOptions) and [WorkerOptions](https://godoc.org/go.uber.org/cadence/internal#WorkerOptions) allow configuring a context propagator.
 Context propagator extracts and passes on information present in the `context.Context` and `workflow.Context` objects across workflow.
+Once a context propagator is configured you should be able to access the required values in the context objects as you would normally do in Go.
 For a sample, the Go client implements a [tracing context propagator](https://github.com/uber-go/cadence-client/blob/master/internal/tracer.go).

 ### Server-Side Headers Support